StephenSmithwick/CrowdSourced/README.md

 CrowdSourced
 ============

-A location based crowd sourcing review site.
+A location based crowd sourcing review server.

+*Project details*
+Bringing the latest in computational linguistics to crowd source reviews from tweets in your area (NoSql db, SpringSense, Ruby, possibly Sinatra)